woocommerce/woocommerce/readme.txt

 = X =
 * Tweak - Support for the city field in shipping calc (filterable)
+* Fix - moved woocommerce_get_filename_from_url to core-functions as it is required in admin too.

 = 2.0.7 - 12/04/2013 =
 * Feature - Option for GA _setDomainName.